halkyonio/java-kind-client/README.md

 ## A Quarkus CLI to manage locally a kubernetes cluster

-The goal of this project is to manage using Java a Kubernetes cluster.
-The cluster is launched by a container engine using the [kind container image](https://hub.docker.com/r/kindest/node/tags).
-The Client proposes different commands to: `create/delete/start/stop` the cluster.
+The goal of this project is to manage using a Java CLI a Kubernetes cluster and to provision it with some packages: ingress, argocd, gitea, etc.

+The Client proposes different commands such as:
+- Create/delete/start/stop a kubernetes cluster,
+- Install/uninstall a package

+**Note**: The cluster is installed within a container created by a docker engine (podman or docker) using the [kind container image](https://hub.docker.com/r/kindest/node/tags).